brano-hozza/assets-pallet-ui/components/meta-assets/metadata-problem.md

     "owner": "0x223c12313c1...", // Owner of the asset "name": "Nice", // Name of the asset
-    "data": { // Metadata for each game
-        "personal":{ // Personal metadata shared between platforms but modifiable only by owner ... // Any key:value pair
+    "data": { // Metadata for each game "0x223c12313c1...":{ // Personal metadata shared between platforms but modifiable only by owner ... // Any key:value pair
-        },
-        "shared":{ // shared between platforms modifiable by admins and owner ... // Any key:value pair
         },
         "0x121cb12a12...": { // Game administrator address